moseschmiedel/bachelor-thesis/text/thesis.typ

 detail in @norrdine_algebraic_2012

 = Implementation <implementation>
-In the scope of this thesis a simple RSSI-based LoRa localization system was implemented.
+In the scope of this thesis, a simple RSSI-based LoRa localization system was implemented.
 This system and the decisions which led to the final design are presented in this section.
-For the sake of conciseness from now on the term "localization system" references, where the context does not say otherwise, the localization system that was implemented for this thesis.
+For the sake of conciseness, from now on, the term "localization system" references, where the context does not say otherwise, the localization system that was implemented for this thesis.

 == System Overview
-The localization system implemented for this thesis consists of multiple components.
+The localization system implemented in this thesis consists of multiple components.
 Some of them have physical, others have only logical boundaries.
 The following graphic illustrates the localization system as a whole and gives a quick overview.

 #figure(